 - Season the turkey tenders with kosher salt and black pepper.

-- In a large bowl, combine cayenne pepper and buttermilk and turkey tenders.
+- In a large bowl, add buttermilk and turkey tenders.
 Stir to coat.
-Let stand at room temperature for 1 hour or in the refrigerate for 4 hours.
+Let stand at room temperature for 1 hour or in the refrigerate for 4 to 12 hours.

 - In a shallow bowl, beat the eggs.
 Place the flour in a separate shallow bowl and the panko in a third shallow bowl.
 Dip each turkey tender into the flour and coat on both sides.
 Then dip into the egg, allowing the excess to drip off.
 Press the turkey tenders into the panko to coat evenly.